 It is our responsibility to determine whether parties involved in a transaction are government officials.
-If you have any questions, reach out to your manager or use the resources we have identified for more information.
+If you have any questions, reach out to your manager, the Compliance team or use the resources available for more information.

 Political and charitable contributions